dsourisseau/website/content/authors/admin/_index.md

 <ul>

-<li> <div style="text-align: justify"> Reconstruction of volcanic histories using the relations between pyroclastic deposits and lavas, componentry analysis, geochemistry, and radiometric datings.
+<li> <div style="text-align: justify"> Reconstruction of volcanic histories by analyzing the relationships between pyroclastic deposits and lava flows, as well as through componentry analysis, geochemistry, and radiometric dating.

-<li> <div style="text-align: justify"> Reconstruction of past pyroclastic eruptions.
+<li> <div style="text-align: justify"> Reconstruction of past pyroclastic eruptions to better understand their dynamics and impacts.

-<li> <div style="text-align: justify"> Description and correlation of tephras from lacustrine, marine, and/or glacial depositional settings (DSDP, ODP, and IODP expeditions, etc.) with their source volcanoes to establish detailed frequency records of volcanic eruptions, improve records of large magnitude volcanic events, and correlate paleoenvironmental records.
+<li> <div style="text-align: justify"> Identification, description, and correlation of tephra deposits from lacustrine, marine, and glacial environments (e.g., DSDP, ODP, and IODP expeditions) with their source volcanoes.
+This work aims to establish detailed eruption frequency records, refine our understanding of large-magnitude volcanic events, and enhance correlations with paleoenvironmental archives.

 </ul>